 Research and Clinical Audit Manager

 Clinical Audit & Research Coordinator

-Clinical Auditor with 11 years’ experience in the field and close to 20 years overall of working in the NHS for various organisations (Primary Care Group, Primary Care Trusts and Hospitals).
+Clinical Auditor with 11 years’ experience in the field and close to 20 years' experience overall of working in the NHS for various organisations (Primary Care Group, Primary Care Trusts and Hospitals).